syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Chart-Report-Item.md

    ![](Draw-Chart-Report-Item_images/Draw-Chart-Report-Item_img5.png)

-9. Click Ok.Then the values are updated in the Chart.
+9. Click OK.Then the values are updated in the Chart.

 10. Right click on the chart and select Legend Properties from the context menu.